sophieyu612612/Chemical-Senses---GD-is-Associated-with-Mortality-Among-US-Adults/README.md

 How to replicate results
 1. Download this repository.
-2. Download data from the above websites
+2. Download data from the above websites.
-3. Download the sample code from the NDI data linkage website
+3. Download the sample code from the NDI data linkage website.
-4. Set data path within the repository code
+4. Set data path within the repository code.
-5. Run scripts
+5. Run scripts.